Kokorou

 Kokorou or Kokoro is a town and rural commune in the Téra Department of western Niger.
+As of 2012, it had a population of 96,218, living in rural towns and villages.

 It gives its name to the nearby Kokoro and Namga Wetlands, which was designated a Ramsar site in 2001.
 Covering 668 km2, the wetland hosts migratory birdlife and is important to the local ecology.

 People

 The nobles of Kokoro village are Songhay people, who trace their ancestry in the male line to Askia Mohammed Toure.
 They came to Kokoro in the early part of the 18th century.
 When French colonists reached Kokoro in 1899, the local people cooperated with them, paying taxes and providing laborers.
 This cooperation brought prosperity, and the Kokoro people helped the French to establish the market at Mehanna on the Niger river.
 However, on the death of the old Kokoru chief in 1964, the French appointed a non-noble merchant in his place, instead of appointing his natural successor.
 The local people still resent this decision.